 A host of government initiatives has also enabled India's investment growth, which includes developing India's financial system, improving the infrastructure, and relaxing FDI norms.
 The Government has propagated an investor-friendly FDI policy, in which most sectors are open for 100% FDI under the automatic route.
 India's FDI policy is also reviewed on an ongoing basis to ensure that India remains an attractive and investor-friendly destination.

-India's economy showed great signs of recovery in FY22 after the COVID-19 pandemic.
-Nominal GDP or GDP at Current Prices for Q1 2024-25 is estimated at Rs.
-77.31 lakh crores (US$ 928.9 billion) with growth rate of 9.7%, compared to the growth of 8.5% for Q1 2023-24.
-Real GDP has been estimated to grow by 6.7% for Q1 2024-25 over the growth rate of 8.2% in Q1 2023-24.
+Nominal GDP for Q2 FY25 is estimated at Rs.
+76.60 lakh crores (US$ 886.16 billion) with growth rate of 8%, compared to Rs.
+70.90 lakh crore (US$ 820.22 billion) for Q2 FY24.
 Nominal GDP or GDP at Current Prices in 2023-24 is estimated at Rs.
 295.36 lakh crores (US$ 3.54 trillion), against the First Revised Estimates (FRE) of GDP for the year 2022-23 of Rs.
 269.50 lakh crores (US$ 3.23 trillion).
 The growth in nominal GDP during 2023-24 is estimated at 9.6% as compared to 14.2% in 2022-23.
 Real GDP or GDP at Constant (2011-12) Prices in the year 2023-24 is estimated at Rs.
 173.82 lakh crores (US$ 2.08 trillion), against the First Revised Estimates (FRE) of GDP for the year 2022-23 of Rs.
 160.71 lakh crores (US$ 1.92 trillion).
 The growth in real GDP during 2023-24 is estimated at 8.2% as compared to 7.0% in 2022-23.
 These figures make India the fastest-growing major economy in the world, and this economic growth has translated to the domestic investment market in India.
 Retail investors, mutual funds, and PE/VC firms have all stepped up their domestic investments in the Indian market.

 The stock market has seen a significant increase in the number of retail investors, exceeding 9.5 crore.
 These investors directly hold nearly 10% of the market through investments in 2,500 listed companies.
 As on July 30th, 2024, the value of retail holdings was only Rs.
 36 lakh crore (US$ 360.49 billion).
 As per a report by Zinnov, the share of Indian retail investors in listed equities has increased from 36% in FY17 to 41% in FY22, which was mostly fuelled by the launch of new-age financial products like cryptocurrency, digital gold, non-fungible tokens, and small cases.
 According to BSE, the number of registered investors on BSE recorded as 3.3 crore as of December 2023.

-India ranked fourth globally in tech venture capital (VC) investments recording US$ 24.1 billion in 2022.
+India ranked fourth globally in tech Venture Capital (VC) investments recording US$ 24.1 billion in 2022.
 According to a report by Startup Genome, India has 429 scale-up companies with a total VC investment of US$ 127 billion and a cumulative tech value investment of US$ 446 billion.
-Moreover, India ranks fourth globally in terms of start-ups that have secured over US$ 50 million in disclosed venture capital (VC) investment.
+Moreover, India ranks fourth globally in terms of start-ups that have secured over US$ 50 million in disclosed Venture Capital (VC) investment.

-From April 2000-June 2024, India's service sector attracted the highest FDI equity inflow of 16% amounting to US$ 113.49 billion, followed by the computer software and hardware industry at 15%, amounting to US$ 105.5 billion, trading at 6%, US$ 43.85 billion, telecommunications at 6%, US$ 39.78 billion and automobile industry at 5%, US$ 36.65 billion.
-India also had major FDI inflows during April 2000-March 2024, coming from Mauritius at US$ 175.05 billion with a total share of 25%, followed by Singapore at 24% (US$ 163.85 billion), the USA at 10%, (US$ 66.70 billion), Netherlands at 7%, (US$ 51.13 billion) and Japan at 6%, (US$ 42.54 billion).
+From April 2000-September 2024, India's service sector attracted the highest FDI equity inflow of 16% amounting to Rs.
+9,95,386 crore (US$ 115.18 billion), followed by the computer software and hardware industry at 15%, amounting to Rs.
+9,25,299 crore (US$ 107.07 billion), trading at 7%, Rs.
+3,98,552 crore (US$ 46.11 billion), telecommunications at 6%, Rs.
+3,45,594 crore (US$ 39.99 billion) and automobile industry at 5%, Rs.
+2,43,176 crore (US$ 37.21 billion).
+India also had major FDI inflows during April 2000-September 2024, coming from Mauritius at Rs.
+10.67 lakh crore (US$ 177.18 billion) with a total share of 25%, followed by Singapore at 24% Rs.
+11.54 lakh crore (US$ 167.47 billion), the USA at 10%, Rs.
+4.68 lakh crore (US$ 66.70 billion), Netherlands at 7%, Rs.
+3.54 lakh crore (US$ 52.26 billion) and Japan at 6%, Rs.
+2.04 lakh crore (US$ 43.11 billion).

 India's Private Equity (PE)/Venture Capital (VC) investment environment is also scaling new heights, with increases in deal size, deal activity, and fundraising, as well as improvements in term sheets and benchmarking practices.
-During August 2024, Private equity (PE) and venture capital (VC) investments stood at US$ 2.9 billion across 92 deals.
+During August 2024, Private Equity (PE) and Venture Capital (VC) investments stood at US$ 2.9 billion across 92 deals.
 Including eight mega deals (valued at over US$ 100 million) aggregating to US$ 1.7 billion.

-Around 205 SME companies went public in FY24, raising a total of Rs.
-6,300 crores (US$ 754 million) through IPOs.
+Around 240 SME companies went public in CY24, raising a total of Rs.
+8,757 crores (US$ 1.01 billion) through IPOs.

 Recent speedy infrastructure investments, the inclusion of more sectors under the PLI scheme, an increase in public investments, and increasing PE/VC activity have led to plenty of investments in the Indian market.
 A stabilizing economic backdrop and financial oversight have provided investors with a perfect opportunity to invest in the country and have made India a rising economic powerhouse.
 Some of the recent investments and developments in this space are as follows: